(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 I painted the above work on a cold winters day in England.
 The few saturated color spots of red and blue stand out against the backdrop of grayed browns.

-I did this work in Venice last year.
+I painted this work in Venice.
 It was very early morning and the buildings were just emerging out of the mist.
 I painted the church very suggestively, and focused my color interest on the emerald green roof with a few color accents of the people and shops underneath.

 The background to this still life is painted mostly in neutral colors.
 This way, the more saturated greens, pinks, and yellows of the wildflowers stood out more clearly, and gives attention to the focal area of the painting.